open-contracting/standard-development-handbook/docs/github/branch_management.md

 ## Protecting branches

 The default branch should be [protected](https://help.github.com/articles/about-protected-branches/) as described under [repository configuration](repository_configuration).
-On the [`standard` repository](https://github.com/open-contracting/standard), the `latest`, `#.#` and `#.#-dev` branches are protected.

 It isn't possible to commit directly to protected branches.
-The overhead of opening a pull request for even minor changes like small typos is acceptable so far, considering pull request reviews are not required, and considering opening a pull request ensures that the build is never accidentally broken, as all pull requests are tested on Travis before merging. :issue:`22`
+The overhead of opening a pull request for even minor changes like small typos is acceptable so far, considering pull request reviews are not required, and considering opening a pull request ensures that the build is never accidentally broken, as all pull requests are tested on Travis before merging.

+The [`standard` repository](https://github.com/open-contracting/standard), starting with version 1.0, has an `X.X` branch for the production version of the documentation, and an `X.X-dev` branch for the development version of the documentation.
+It also has a `latest` branch, which must be kept up-to-date with the most recent `X.X` branch.

 ## Pruning branches